Education or Indoctrination?

 There are few things in the American culture that can be defined as both a cause and effect of our current problems.
 Our educational systems, at all levels, are the most important in this limited category.
-Because of its dual nature, educational issues become a self-replicating and deepening contamination.
+Because of its dual nature, educational issues become a self-replicating and, deepening, contamination.
 While many areas can be debatably offered as a primary source of our cultural corruption, none are as profound in their implication as is our current, and historic, educational malaise.
-(Note: I know there are exceptions to my basic thesis.
-Those exceptions merely prove the thesis.)

 I won’t debate here whether government should even be involved with education, at least at the federal level.
 That is a discussion worth having, but, for now, “What is, is.”
 I will, however, make a seldom stated generic point.
 Taxpayers do not fund public education so that a child will have a good life filled with vocational success, any more than we pay for their food, clothing and shelter.
 We pay the public school “freight,” so it can produce good citizens who are able to function rationally and independently from the need for government largesse.
 Their life success is but a biproduct of the school’s essential purpose.
 If it doesn’t accomplish that end…it has failed.
 By that measurement…it has failed.

-With fear of boring you, a brief iteration of my credentials in this area may give my remarks some additional weight.
-I have taught at the university level for forty years…still do, online.
+With fear of boring you, a brief presentation of my background credentials may give my remarks some additional weight.
+I have taught at the university level for over forty years…still do, online.
 While a full-time faculty member, I also taught at 5 other colleges in the New York area, including being a full-time adjunct at the State University of New York.
 As far as I know I was the only one having that status.
 I started two educational reform groups in Westchester, both of which had write-ups in the NYT.
 I was the lead applicant on two charter school submissions, both of which were politically defeated (take my word for this).
 No education story was printed in the Gannett Westchester from 1991-1994 without my being contacted for comment.
-OK…that should at least establish I have something to say that might be of value…” might” being the operative phrase.
+OK…that should at least establish I have something to say that might be of value…” might” being the operative word.